Catching up with the singer of German hardcore punk monsters The Now-Denial to learn more about the band and their uncompromising message.

-Hallo, Kumpels.
+Hallo!
 Wie geht’s?
 How’s life?
-I hope you can you introduce your band with a few words to our readers and give us a brief history of the band.
+I hope you can introduce your band with a few words to our readers and give us a brief history of The Now-Denial.

 We have a very diverse musical taste.
 But somehow we love making music together.
 And so we keep on going…